Alecsandu/Alecsandu/README.md

 👋 Hi, I’m Alex, a software engineering student from Romania with a big passion for web development and computer graphics.
 <br/>
-🌱 I’m currently focusing on perfecting my skills with the Angular framework, Java Spring, GTK for GUI with C, C++ and design patterns.
+🌱 I’m currently focusing on perfecting my skills with the Angular framework, Java Spring, GTK for GUI with C, C++, design patterns and Haskell.